matplotlib/matplotlib/doc/users/whats_new/reproducible_ps_pdf.rst

 ------------------------------

-The ``SOURCE_DATE_EPOCH`` environment variable can now be used to set the timestamps value in the PS and PDF outputs.
+The ``SOURCE_DATE_EPOCH`` environment variable can now be used to set the timestamp value in the PS and PDF outputs.
 See https://reproducible-builds.org/specs/source-date-epoch/

 The reproducibility of the output from the PS and PDF backends has so